MutationDigitale/craft3-translate/README.md

 - Add mapping for the import and support more format (Excel)
 - Refresh/sync option for the translations overview
-- Allow to override translations when importing from PHP files
+- Allow overriding translations when importing from PHP files
+- Add events when adding, saving and deleting translations